 top of page

 The flowers appear large, but in fact the flower itself is a small, green circle, about the size of a dime.
-The show-stoppers are the four large, white brachts that open up framing the actual bloom.
+The show-stoppers are the four large, white bracts that open up framing the actual bloom.

-Bumble and other native bees, moths, flies and butterflies all flock to the Dogwood, which also is a larval host to the Spring Azure butterfly, Lo Moth, Cecropla Silkmoth,
+Bumble and other native bees, moths, flies and butterflies all flock to the Dogwood, which also is a larval host to the Spring Azure butterfly, Lo Moth, Cecropla SilkmothFalse Crocus Geometer and dozens of others.

 Flowering Dogwood does not fade with its flowers.
 Rather, this tree creates beauty in all four seasons, with vibrant red fall foliage and glossy red fall fruits beloved by birds.